Toro (NYSE:TTC) Updates FY 2022 Earnings Guidance

 Analyst Ratings Changes

-In other Toro news, VP Richard W. Rodier sold 4,000 shares of the business’s stock in a transaction on Wednesday, June 15th.
-The shares were sold at an average price of $79.30, for a total value of $317,200.00.
-Following the completion of the sale, the vice president now directly owns 23,696 shares of the company’s stock, valued at $1,879,092.80.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other Toro news, VP Richard W. Rodier sold 4,000 shares of the business’s stock in a transaction dated Wednesday, June 15th.
-The shares were sold at an average price of $79.30, for a total value of $317,200.00.
-Following the transaction, the vice president now owns 23,696 shares in the company, valued at $1,879,092.80.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO Richard M. Olson sold 12,600 shares of the business’s stock in a transaction dated Thursday, June 30th.
+In related news, CEO Richard M. Olson sold 12,600 shares of the stock in a transaction that occurred on Thursday, June 30th.
+The shares were sold at an average price of $76.33, for a total value of $961,758.00.
+Following the completion of the sale, the chief executive officer now directly owns 9,575 shares of the company’s stock, valued at approximately $730,859.75.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+In other Toro news, VP Richard W. Rodier sold 4,000 shares of the stock in a transaction that occurred on Wednesday, June 15th.
+The shares were sold at an average price of $79.30, for a total transaction of $317,200.00.
+Following the completion of the sale, the vice president now directly owns 23,696 shares of the company’s stock, valued at approximately $1,879,092.80.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Also, CEO Richard M. Olson sold 12,600 shares of the stock in a transaction that occurred on Thursday, June 30th.
 The shares were sold at an average price of $76.33, for a total transaction of $961,758.00.
-Following the completion of the transaction, the chief executive officer now owns 9,575 shares in the company, valued at approximately $730,859.75.
+Following the sale, the chief executive officer now directly owns 9,575 shares of the company’s stock, valued at $730,859.75.
 The disclosure for this sale can be found here.
-Insiders sold 23,462 shares of company stock valued at $1,856,537 over the last three months.
-Insiders own 2.10% of the company’s stock.
+In the last ninety days, insiders sold 18,270 shares of company stock valued at $1,407,014.
+2.10% of the stock is owned by corporate insiders.

 Institutional Investors Weigh In On Toro

-A number of hedge funds and other institutional investors have recently bought and sold shares of TTC.
-Bank of Montreal Can grew its holdings in Toro by 1.2% in the first quarter.
-Bank of Montreal Can now owns 49,173 shares of the company’s stock worth $4,262,000 after purchasing an additional 563 shares during the period.
-APG Asset Management N.V. lifted its stake in shares of Toro by 37.2% in the first quarter.
-APG Asset Management N.V. now owns 15,500 shares of the company’s stock worth $1,191,000 after buying an additional 4,200 shares in the last quarter.
-Great West Life Assurance Co.
-Can lifted its stake in shares of Toro by 7.6% in the first quarter.
-Great West Life Assurance Co.
-Can now owns 60,366 shares of the company’s stock worth $5,309,000 after buying an additional 4,269 shares in the last quarter.
-Dimensional Fund Advisors LP lifted its stake in shares of Toro by 2.7% in the first quarter.
-Dimensional Fund Advisors LP now owns 883,779 shares of the company’s stock worth $75,558,000 after buying an additional 23,223 shares in the last quarter.
-Finally, Baird Financial Group Inc. lifted its stake in shares of Toro by 9.2% in the first quarter.
-Baird Financial Group Inc. now owns 37,193 shares of the company’s stock worth $3,180,000 after buying an additional 3,144 shares in the last quarter.
-Hedge funds and other institutional investors own 85.24% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the stock.
+State Street Corp boosted its position in shares of Toro by 2.8% during the 1st quarter.
+State Street Corp now owns 2,864,904 shares of the company’s stock valued at $244,921,000 after acquiring an additional 78,507 shares during the last quarter.
+Durable Capital Partners LP bought a new position in shares of Toro during the 1st quarter valued at approximately $150,798,000.
+First Trust Advisors LP boosted its position in shares of Toro by 336.6% during the 1st quarter.
+First Trust Advisors LP now owns 932,866 shares of the company’s stock valued at $79,751,000 after acquiring an additional 719,203 shares during the last quarter.
+Northern Trust Corp boosted its position in shares of Toro by 4.5% during the 1st quarter.
+Northern Trust Corp now owns 904,058 shares of the company’s stock valued at $77,288,000 after acquiring an additional 39,237 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP boosted its position in shares of Toro by 2.7% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 883,779 shares of the company’s stock valued at $75,558,000 after acquiring an additional 23,223 shares during the last quarter.
+85.24% of the stock is owned by hedge funds and other institutional investors.

 The Toro Company engages in the designing, manufacturing, marketing, and selling professional and residential equipment worldwide.
 The company's Professional segment offers turf and landscape equipment products, including sports fields and grounds mowing and maintenance equipment, golf course mowing and maintenance equipment, landscape contractor mowing equipment, landscape creation and renovation equipment, and other maintenance equipment; rental, specialty, and underground construction equipment; and snow and ice management equipment, such as snowplows, brush, snow thrower attachment, salt and sand spreaders, and related parts and accessories for light and medium duty trucks, utility task vehicles, skid steers, and front-end loaders.